aceeric/ociregistry/README.md

 Using the helm chart described above in this guide you can install the server as a Kubernetes `Deployment`, and configure containerd on each Node to access the distribution server on a `NodePort`.
 In order to make this work, two things are needed:

 1. The cluster needs persistent storage that is redundant and reliable.
 This means that when you down the cluster, ship it, and start it up at the edge, the persistent storage has to come up with the image cache intact.
 2. You need a tarball of the distribution server image available in the edge environment for the following reason: when you start the cluster for the first time, if containerd has been configured to pull from the distribution server, the distribution server image may not be in cache and so that Pod won't start.
 This is a classic deadlock scenario.
 Therefore your cluster startup procedure will be to start Kubernetes and then load the distribution server image tarball into each cluster's containerd cache.
 Now Kubernetes can start the distribution server workload which in turn can serve images from its cache.
-Ideally your Kubernetes distribution of choice will support the ability to pre-load containerd from a image tarballs at a configuration file system location.
+Ideally your Kubernetes distribution of choice will support the ability to pre-load containerd from a image tarballs at a configurable file system location.

 ### As a `systemd` Service